The Logical Theory of Canonical Maps: The Elements & Distinctions Analysis of the Morphisms, Duality, Canonicity, and Universal Constructions in Set: Elements Distinctions Analysis

 \subsection{Set functions transmit elements and reflect distinctions}

-The duality between elements ("its") of a subset and distinctions ("dits") of a partition already appears in the very notion of a function between sets.
+The duality between elements ("its") of a subset and distinctions ("dits") of a partition already appears in the very notion of a function between sets in the category $Sets$.
 The concepts of elements and distinctions provide the natural notions to specify the binary relations, i.e., subsets $R\subseteq X\times Y$, that define functions $f:X\rightarrow Y$.

 A binary relation $R\subseteq X\times Y$ \textit{transmits elements} if for each element $x\in X$, there is an ordered pair $\left( x,y\right) \in R$ for some $y\in Y$.

 A binary relation $R\subseteq X\times Y$ \textit{reflects elements} if for each element $y\in Y$, there is an ordered pair $\left( x,y\right) \in R$ for some $x\in X$.